Last updated 28 August 2020

 - ‘you’ or ‘Peddler’ means each vendor that is approved to offer goods and/or services for sale via the Peddle marketplace from time to time.

-To be a Peddler, you must be a New Zealand owned and operated business, and complete the registration process.
-It is important that the registration information you give us is accurate and up-to-date.
+To be a Peddler, you must be a New Zealand owned and operated business, and complete the application process.
+It is important that the application information you give us is accurate and up-to-date.
+We will assess each application on its merits and may come back to you with feedback as to your photo quality, or brand positioning, to gain additional information before your application is approved.

 As a Peddler, you have the following rights: